-Radiative forcing of climate change scenarios.
-The radiative forcing derived for the ODS baseline scenario in Figure Q19-1 (lower right panel) provides a measure of the year-toyear contribution to climate forcing from atmospheric ODS abundances.
-The radiative forcing of an ODS is proportional to its radiative efficiency and the net increase in its atmospheric abundance during the Industrial Era.
+Radiative forcing of climate.
+The radiative forcing derived for the ODS baseline scenario in Figure Q19-1 (lower right panel) provides a measure of the year-to-year contribution to climate forcing from atmospheric ODS abundances.
+The radiative forcing of an ODS is proportional to its radiative efficiency (that is, the radiative forcing per abundance change) and the net increase in its atmospheric abundance during the Industrial Era.
 Increases in abundance up to the present are derived from atmospheric observations.
 Future abundances rely on projected emissions and atmospheric lifetimes of each gas.
-In Figure Q19-1, radiative forcing due to ODSs increases smoothly from 1960 onward, peaks in 2003 and decreases very gradually in subsequent years.
-Radiative forcing responds to ODS emission reductions in a manner similar to EESC, with the current slow decline attributable to the two principal contributing gases, CFC-11 and CFC-12, and their long atmospheric lifetimes (45-100 years).
+In Figure Q19-1, radiative forcing due to ODSs increases smoothly from 1960 onward, peaks in 2003, and decreases very gradually in subsequent years.
+Radiative forcing responds to ODS emission reductions in a manner similar to EESC, with the current slow decline attributable to the two principal contributing gases, CFC-11 and CFC-12, and their long atmospheric lifetimes (50-100 years).

-The differences in ODS climate forcing between the worldavoided and baseline scenarios are offset by additional ozone depletion and HFC emissions in a manner similar to that noted above for differences in GWP-weighted emissions.
+The differences in ODS climate forcing between the world-avoided and baseline scenarios are offset by additional ozone depletion and HFC emissions in a manner similar to that noted above for differences in GWP-weighted emissions.
 After accounting for these two offsets, the climate forcing due to ODSs in the world-avoided scenario is approximately 70% higher than that in the baseline scenario in 2010 and approximately 30% of that due to CO2.